temporalio/documentation/docs/cli/cmd-options.md

 │ │ │ ┌───────────── month (1 - 12)
 │ │ │ │ ┌───────────── day of the week (0 - 6) (Sunday to Saturday)
 │ │ │ │ │
+* * * * *
 ```

 ## data

 Namespace data in a key=value format.

+Values must be in JSON format.

 ## db-filename

-File in which to persist Temporal state (by default, Workflows are lost when the process dies).
+File in which to persist Temporal state.
+By default, Workflows are lost when the process dies.

 ## depth

-Number of Child Workflows to expand, -1 to expand all Child Workflows.
+The number of Child Workflows to fetch and expand.
+Use `-1` to fetch Child Workflows at any depth.

 ## description